JuliaPluto/static-export-template/README.md

 Save the file in your own repository, in the same location: make a folder `.github` in the main directory, within that a folder `workflows`, and add the file there, with the name `ExportPluto.yaml`.
 Commit the new file to your repository.

-*Note: The yaml file states that github should use the github notebooks in the `main` branch of your repository.
-If you changed the name of your default branch, or you want to use a different branch, change `main` in [line 5](https://github.com/lukavdplas/pluto-static-render-test/blob/36a5f0fcd134f4b68342fc66907ee3b7c90f15bb/.github/workflows/ExportPluto.yaml#L5) in the yaml file to the name of your favourite branch.*
+*Note: The yaml file states that github should use the github notebooks in the `main` branch or `master` branch of your repository.
+If you changed the name of your default branch, or you want to use a different branch, change `main` in [line 5](https://github.com/JuliaPluto/static-export-template/blob/main/.github/workflows/ExportPluto.yaml#L5) in the yaml file to the name of your favourite branch.*

 Your notebooks will run on github every time that you update the files in this repository.
 To check the progress, click on ["Actions"](./actions), you will find the _workflow_ for the last commit.